 - Issues we are facing while scaling our Python infrastructure to support > 400 farms

 - How we plan to evolve our software and infrastructure on 4 different levels: consolidate, architecture, cloud native and observability

 - How Python is going to support our automated farms and its role in making the farms smarter (edge computing with AI)

 Type: Talk (45 mins); Python level: Intermediate; Domain level: Intermediate

-I am Senior Software Engineer, Tech Lead and speaker living in Berlin where I work at infarm, one of the top 10 startups in Berlin.
+I am Senior Software Engineer, Tech Lead and speaker living in Berlin where I work at infarm, a company based in Berlin.

 My focus is on microservices, event-driven architecture, devops for microservices and machine learning and data engineering.

 I am an active member of the tech community in Berlin, organizer of PyCon DE and a Python Software Foundation Fellow.